'Condom snorting' trend could make your teen sick

 It's called condom snorting.
 The condom is sucked in through the nose and then the effort is made to pull it out of the mouth.

-There are so many risks here, from chocking to infections to allergic reactions from the latex.
+There are so many risks here, from choking to infections to allergic reactions from the latex.

 Kids are posting video of themselves doing this on social media sites.